Home | Browse Topics | Family law | Parents, guardians and caregivers | “Family Dispute Resolution”: Mediation through the Family Court

 If you try FDR but partway during the process you feel you can’t continue, you should let the mediator know.
 The mediator can decide that it’s inappropriate to continue the process on one of the three reasons explained in the previous question.

-If the mediator decides to stop the FDR process they’ll give you a form stating this and you’re then free to apply for a Family Court Order.
-You should attach the mediator’s form to your application.
+If the mediator decides to stop the FDR process, they’ll give you a form stating this and then you’re free to apply for a Family Court Order.
+You have to attach this mediator’s form to your application.

 What if Family Dispute Resolution doesn’t resolve the dispute?